Spots to merrily explore SLO CAL this holiday season

 Swimming and soaring in Arroyo Grande and Pismo Beach

 Cannonball into the holidays!
 Imagine: lake swimming in winter!
 In SLO CAL, this isn't a crazy idea at all.
 Lopez Lake Recreation Area has delighted families for decades with swimming, water skiing and fishing.
 Come see why it's one of SLO CAL's most popular family-friendly destinations all year round.
-In non-pandemic times, check out Mustang Waterpark or the Vista Lago Adventure Park with ropes challenge courses and ziplines.
 Tip: Not able to get out to the lake on this stay?
 Visit the historic Swinging Bridge in the Village of Arroyo Grande, which swings (and creaks) 40 feet above the Arroyo Grande Creek.
 The kids may shriek but it's all in good fun.
 For a low impact adventure filled with natural wonderment, look to the sky.
-Each winter, thousands of Monarch Butteries cluster within the leaves of local eucalyptus trees, their orange and black wings opening and closing in the sun.
+Each winter, thousands of Monarch Butterflies cluster within the leaves of local eucalyptus trees, their orange and black wings opening and closing in the sun.
 You've got to see it to believe it—just head to the Monarch Butterfly Preserve for your own mind-blowing experience.

 Arroyo Grande Swinging Bridge